starkers/archbook/README.md

  2. **/dev/mmcblk0** (once booted off said USB stick)

+## Tips:
+- The script stores the downloaded Arch image in your current directory..
+If you run this under ```/home/root``` it should save you some bandwidth+time if running it multiple times.
+- Install onto a USB stick first.. boot it.. then install onto your internal disk (```/dev/mmcblk0```)
+- Its pretty easy to [encrypt](https://wiki.archlinux.org/index.php/EncFS) your home directory once you have Arch working.. (luks + loopback works too)
+- wicd is wicd

 # notes
 This script is currently only supported on the chromebook itself, it should work on an x86 computer but ensure you have the usual criminals installed (```cgpt```, ```parted``` ```mkfs.ext4```, ```tar```, ```wget``` ...coffee ...beer)